Viral evolution: Three classical hypotheses

-This is also called the "virus-first hypothesis" and proposes that viruses may have evolved from complex molecules of protein and nucleic acid at the same time that cells first appeared on Earth and would have been dependent on cellular life for billions of years.
+This is also called the "Co-evolution hypothesis" and proposes that viruses may have evolved from complex molecules of protein and nucleic acid at the same time that cells first appeared on Earth and would have been dependent on cellular life for billions of years.
 Viroids are molecules of RNA that are not classified as viruses because they lack a protein coat.
 They have characteristics that are common to several viruses and are often called subviral agents.
 Viroids are important pathogens of plants.
 They do not code for proteins but interact with the host cell and use the host machinery for their replication.
 The hepatitis delta virus of humans has an RNA genome similar to viroids but has a protein coat derived from hepatitis B virus and cannot produce one of its own.
 It is, therefore, a defective virus.
 Although hepatitis delta virus genome may replicate independently once inside a host cell, it requires the help of hepatitis B virus to provide a protein coat so that it can be transmitted to new cells.
 In similar manner, the sputnik virophage is dependent on mimivirus, which infects the protozoan Acanthamoeba castellanii.
 These viruses, which are dependent on the presence of other virus species in the host cell, are called "satellites" and may represent evolutionary intermediates of viroids and viruses.